Concrete Sealing and Sandblasting

 Locally Owned and Operated

 Sandblasting and dustless concrete blasting is one of the many methods used to texture the surface or remove old Concrete to prepare a base.
 The amount of sandblasting needed will vary from light cleaning to a deep penetration that exposes the rock aggregates.
-Concrete sandblasting is sometimes messy and dirty; however, the operation is not particularly complicated; specific procedures need to be followed to ensure the concrete surface is attractive.
-Depending on the project, the equipment needed for blasting may differ depending on the requirements.
+Concrete sandblasting is sometimes messy and dirty; however, the operation is not particularly complicated.